By Laura Dolgy (bio below)

 If you can determine that neither of the above types of contact dermatitis relate to your flare up, then you likely have atopic dermatitis.
 This is an internal reaction expressed through the skin and often triggered by things like stress, consuming certain foods, seasonal or environmental allergies, etc.

 Atopic dermatitis is a multifactorial skin condition that is characterized by a leaky skin barrier, sensitization to allergens, altered skin microbiome, and inflammation.
 The cause of atopic dermatitis is currently thought to be both poly-genetic and environmental, and research is underway to better pinpoint which genes (e.g. filaggrin) and environmental factors contribute to its development.
 One area that may be affected by atopic dermatitis are the eyelids.

 Although these types of dermatitis may be triggered differently, their symptoms are quite similar.

 It’s best to get a physician’s diagnosis to properly diagnosis your skin condition just to be sure.
-Your eye area is very sensitive and we don’t recommend taking any chances.
+Your eye area is very sensitive, and we don’t recommend taking any chances.

-Symptoms of Eyelid Eczema
+Symptoms of Eyelid Dermatitis